foffer/PwnedPasswords/README.md

 ```

 ## Disclaimer
 This is a wrapper over [haveibeenpwned.com/Passwords](https://haveibeenpwned.com/Passwords) created by [Troy Hunt](https://twitter.com/troyhunt).
 Troy has created this service and is serving it up himself.
 [Please use responsibly](https://haveibeenpwned.com/API/v2#AcceptableUse).
 Thanks to Troy for creating amazing things like these 🎉

+## Libraries
+SHA1 algorithm taken from [https://github.com/idrougge/sha1-swift](https://github.com/idrougge/sha1-swift)

 ## Author